by Nate Barbettini

 If you're an ASP.NET MVC developer, you'll feel right at home!
 ASP.NET Core adds some new tools and reuses (and simplifies) the things you already know.
 I'll point out some of the differences below.

 No matter what your previous experience with web programming, this book will teach you everything you need to create a simple and useful web application in ASP.NET Core.
-You'll learn how to build functionality using backend and frontend code, how to interact with a database, and how to test and deploy the app to the world.
+You'll learn how to build functionality using backend and frontend code, how to interact with a database, and how to deploy the app to the world.

 ASP.NET Core is a web framework created by Microsoft for building web applications, APIs, and microservices.
 It uses common patterns like MVC (Model-View-Controller), dependency injection, and a request pipeline comprised of middleware.
 It's open-source under the Apache 2.0 license, which means the source code is freely available, and the community is encouraged to contribute bug fixes and new features.